andrinag/OS-Exercises/os-exercise-4/answers.md

 ## Task 1: Memory Management

-**T1-1**: The problem is that the value given by the user has been stored in the adress of the int variable SIZE.
-Problem has been fixed by creating a pointer variable to SIZE, and passing that to scanf.
+**T1-1**: The array can't be initialized on the stack, it is too big, so the easiest solution is to allocate it on the heap.